Rhabdoid tumours of the central nervous system (AT/RT) – Brief information

 Treatment of children and adolescents with rhabdoid tumour should take place in a children's hospital with a paediatric oncology program.
 Only such a childhood cancer centre provides highly experienced and qualified staff (doctors, nurses and many more), since they are specialised and focussed on the diagnostics and treatment of children and teenagers with cancer according to the most advanced treatment concepts.
 The doctors in these centres collaborate closely with each other.
 Together, they treat their patients according to treatment plans (protocols) that are continuously optimised.

-Since 2007, patients with rhabdoid tumour have received treatment according to a standardized therapy protocol under the roof of the EU-RHAB Registry (so-called consensus treatment strategy, see chapter „Therapy optimising trials and registries“).
-The following information on therapy is based on the recommendations of the EU-RHAB Registry.
+From 2007 until the opening of the international therapy trial SIOPE ATRT01 in 2021, patients with rhabdoid tumour received treatment according to a standardized therapy protocol under the roof of the EU-RHAB Registry (so-called consensus treatment strategy, see chapter "Therapy optimising trials and registries“).
+The following information on therapy is based on this consensus treatment strategy and the current guidelines of the Society of Paediatric Oncology and Haematology (GPOP) for AT/RT.

 Treatment methods